About our Kindergarten Program

 Physical Development - we provide the opportunity for many gross motor activities indoors and outside, that challenge each child as they grow in strength and ability.
 We provide ample opportunities to see each child grow in essential fine motor skills as well, learned through exciting games, lessons and activities.
 Our classroom environment includes many experiential centers, which vary according to the season or the students’ interests.

-Spiritual Development - At RCS we provide a Bible program with engaging lessons & developmentally appropriate guidance for learning about how Jesus can be meaningful to each student.
-Daily devotions and prayer occur each day, often led by students as they become comfortable sharing their needs & requests, & talking to God.
+Spiritual Development - At RCS we provide a Bible program with engaging lessons and developmentally appropriate guidance for learning about how Jesus can be meaningful to each student.
+Daily devotions and prayer occur each day, often led by students as they become comfortable sharing their needs and requests and talking to God.

-Cognitive - We have a large focus on literacy and numeracy with lessons that support outcomes based on the SK curriculum for Kindergarten.
-We make learning engaging by providing many hands-on experiences, using manipulatives, leading group lessons, partner work & games.
+Cognitive - We have a large focus on literacy and numeracy with lessons that support outcomes based on the Saskatchewan curriculum for kindergarten.
+We make learning engaging by providing many hands-on experiences, using manipulatives, leading group lessons, partner work and games.
 Each student receives individual instruction and support as needed.

 Communication - We value communication as a foundational piece to connecting students and families with school.
-Through emails, newsletters, and electronic apps with information for parents, our hope is that families remain connected and aware of classroom activities & learning.
-We use “Seesaw”, an electronic portfolio, to provide a glimpse into the students’ learning process at school.
-Above all, our goal is to provide transparency in our teaching, classroom environment & events, and the specifics about each child’s progress.
-We welcome feedback, questions & phone calls to ensure family connection.
+Through emails, newsletters, and electronic apps with information for parents, our hope is that families remain connected and aware of classroom activities and learning.
+We use “Edsby”, an electronic portfolio, to provide a glimpse into the students’ learning process at school.
+Above all, our goal is to provide transparency in our teaching, classroom environment and events, and the specifics about each child’s progress.
+We welcome feedback, questions and phone calls to ensure family connection.

 A typical day will include: